nolecram/fruit-trading-game/README.md

 - **Dynamic Pricing**: Fruit prices change daily with a ±20% variation.
 - **Random Events**: Special events like storms, bumper harvests, lottery wins, or taxes can influence prices or your money by ±15%.
-- **Interactive UI**: Track your money, days left, and inventory in real-time.
+- **Interactive Console**: Track your money, days left, and inventory in real-time.
-- **ASCII Art**: Enjoy ASCII art representations of fruits and game status at the end of each day.
-- **Start and End Pages**: Begin the game with a starting page and conclude with a positive or negative ending page based on your performance.
+- **Cross-Platform**: Compatible with macOS, Linux, and Windows.

 ---